 Whether you’re waving to a stranger who drives the same kind of car that you do, or saying, “nice shirt,” to the random person donning a t-shirt emblazoned with your favorite band or TV show, as humans we crave connection.
 We look for people who value the same things we do.

-Because of its messy nature, I like to serve the buffalo corn on the cob with individual cups of vegan blue cheese dressing.
+Because of its messy nature, I like to serve this corn with individual cups of vegan blue cheese dressing.
 That way people can pile on dressing with each bite or add another dollop as they flip the ear to the other side.

 Hannah was noticeably giddy when I gave her a tiny individual cup filled with dressing and its own miniature spoon tucked inside.
 And I seriously love that.